-Said data also has allowed for the creation of new metrics -- such as Barreled Balls, Hit Probability and Catch Probability -- designed to analyze aspects of the game that would be impossible to accurately measure without Statcast.
+Said data also has allowed for the creation of new metrics -- such as Barrels, Hit Probability and Catch Probability -- designed to analyze aspects of the game that would be impossible to accurately measure without Statcast.
 And with so much information now readily available to quantify the previously unquantifiable, the potential for further innovation is great.

 Thanks to Statcast, the future of baseball analytics has officially arrived.
 In this section, you will become intimately acclimated with each of Statcast's game-changing features.